 The template is designed to help you:

 - identify how this experience has helped you develop some or all of the competences required to be a solicitor and pass SQE2

 - recognise if there are any gaps that you need to address.

-However, you will not need to submit this document when you record your qualifying work experience with us for sign off or apply for admission as a solicitor.
+However, you will not need to submit this document when you record your qualifying work experience with us or apply for admission as a solicitor.
 It is a training and recording aid only.

 You can now register your confirmed qualifying work experience.